ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/client-api/configuration/conventions/querying.java.markdown

 {CODE:java querying_consistency_2@ClientApi\Configuration\Conventions\Querying.java /}

+{DANGER:Beware of `AlwaysWaitForNonStaleResultsAsOfLastWrite` overuse}
+The indexing mechanism in RavenDB is built on [a BASE model](../../faq/transaction-support#base-for-query-operations).
+In order to avoid querying consistency pitfalls in the future you need to consider this at the data modeling phase.

+The usage of [`WaitForNonStaleResultsAsOfLastWrite` at a query level](../../session/querying/how-to-customize-query#waitfornonstaleresultsasoflastwrite) is usually reasonable on only very rare occassions.
+The need of taking advantage of `AlwaysWaitForNonStaleResultsAsOfLastWrite` convention is very often a symptom of deeper issues in an application model and misunderstanding of querying concepts in RavenDB.
+{DANGER/}

 ###AllowQueriesOnId

 It determines whether queries on document id are allowed.
 By default, queries on id are disabled, because it is far more efficient to do a `load()` than a `query()` if you already know the id.